-Generally, our Nominating and Corporate Governance Committee identifies candidates for director nominees in consultation with management, through the use of search firms or other advisors, through the recommendations submitted by stockholders or through such other methods as the Nominating and Corporate Governance Committee deems to be helpful to identify candidates.
+Generally, our Nominating and Corporate Governance Committee identifies candidates for director nominees in consultation with management, members of the Board, through the use of search firms or other advisors, through the recommendations submitted by stockholders or through such other methods as the Nominating and Corporate Governance Committee deems to be helpful to identify candidates.
 Once candidates have been identified, our Nominating and Corporate Governance Committee confirms that the candidates meet any the minimum qualifications for director nominees established by the Nominating and Corporate Governance Committee.
 The Nominating and Corporate Governance Committee may gather information about the candidates through interviews, detailed questionnaires, background checks or any other means that the Nominating and Corporate Governance Committee deems to be appropriate in the evaluation process.
 The Nominating and Corporate Governance Committee then meets as a group to discuss and evaluate the qualities and skills of each candidate, both on an individual basis and taking into account the overall composition and needs of our board of directors.
+In addition, the Nominating and Corporate Governance Committee and Board view diversity as a priority, considers diversity in its determinations, and seeks representation across a range of attributes.
+Diversity includes race, ethnicity, age, and gender and is also broadly construed to take into consideration many other factors, including industry knowledge, operational experience, scientific and academic expertise, geography, and personal backgrounds.
 Based on the results of the evaluation process, the Nominating and Corporate Governance Committee recommends candidates for the board of directors' approval as director nominees for election to the board of directors.
-Non-Management Director Meetings